← Explainer Library

 Self-attention is $O(n^2)$ in sequence length: doubling the sentence quadruples the compute.
 That's why long-context models use tricks (sparse, linear, sliding-window) to cut this down.

-What we swept under the rug
+What we still swept under the rug